-No. Section 3.7 of the amended TERS directive published in May 2020, lists the requirements that a company should satisfy before it can claim from the Fund, namely:
+No. Section 3.7 of the amended directive lists the requirements that a company should satisfy before it can claim from the Fund, namely:

-- the company must be registered with the UIF; The company must have complied with the application procedure for the financial relief scheme; and - the company's closure must be directly linked to the COVID-19 pandemic.
+- The company must be registered with the UIF; The company must have complied with the application procedure for the financial relief scheme; and - The company's closure must be directly linked to the COVID-19 pandemic.

-61. If an employee is retrenched during the lockdown because of the National Disaster, may the employee claim under TERS or simply in terms of UIF?
+60. If an employee is retrenched during the lockdown because of the National Disaster, may the employee claim under TERS or simply in terms of UIF?
 For how long?